All Episodes

 There isn't any.

-I know, that's exactly right, because they think it sounds wonderful.
+That's exactly right because they think it sounds wonderful.

-Republicans even have it wrong with this idea on earmarks that they're gonna turn everything over to the president.
+Republicans even have it wrong with this idea on earmarks that they're going to turn everything over to the president.

-We asked them to stop combining the joint strike fighters and welfare and and well and financial reforms all in the same bill.
+We ask them to stop combining the joint strike fighters and welfare and financial reforms all in the same bill.

 Put a single topic in a bill, and if the Congress wants to spend money in a given way, I'm okay with that.